We would love to welcome your organisation into the Community of the Cross of Nails.

 Applicants from Germany, the Netherlands, the USA, South Africa and Central and Eastern Europe should first make contact with the chairs of the national networks in these countries either before, or alongside, contacting Coventry: they will assist you with information and introduce you to others in your area.

-We ask all those wishing to join to send us a written application which:
+We ask all those wishing to join to send us a written application (you are welcome to use this CCN Application Form ) which:

 - Shows how your organisation reflects at least one of the three priorities of the CCN (above) in its life and priorities.